History of immigration to the United States: Destinations

-Their urban destinations, numbers, and perhaps an antipathy towards foreigners, led to the emergence of the second wave of organized xenophobia.
+Their urban destinations and numbers and perhaps an antipathy towards foreigners, led to the emergence of the second wave of organized xenophobia.
 By the 1890s, many Americans, particularly from the ranks of the well-off, white, and native-born, considered immigration to pose a serious danger to the nation's health and security.
-In 1893 a group formed the Immigration Restriction League, and it, along with other similarly inclined organizations, began to press Congress for severe curtailment of foreign immigration.
+In 1893 a group formed the Immigration Restriction League, and it and other similarly-inclined organizations began to press Congress for severe curtailment of foreign immigration.

 Irish and German Catholic immigration was opposed in the 1850s by the nativist movement, originating in New York in 1843 as the American Republican Party (not to be confused with the modern Republican Party).
-It was empowered by popular fears that the country was being overwhelmed by Catholic immigrants, who were often regarded as hostile to American values and controlled by the Pope in Rome.
-Active mainly from 1854 to 1856, it strove to curb immigration and naturalization, though its efforts met with little success.
-There were few prominent leaders, and the largely middle-class and Protestant membership fragmented over the issue of slavery, most often joining the Republican Party by the time of the 1860 presidential election.
+Nativism was empowered by popular fears that the country was being overwhelmed by Catholic immigrants, who were often regarded as hostile to American values and controlled by the Pope in Rome.
+Active mainly from 1854 to 1856, it strove to curb immigration and naturalization, but its efforts met with little success.
+There were few prominent leaders, and the largely middle-class and Protestant membership was fragmented over the issue of slavery and had most often joined the Republican Party by the time of the 1860 presidential election.

 European immigrants joined the Union Army in large numbers, including 177,000 born in Germany and 144,000 born in Ireland, a full 16% of the Union Army.
 Many Germans could see the parallels between slavery and serfdom in the old fatherland.

-Between 1840 and 1930, about 900,000 French Canadians left Quebec in order to immigrate to the United States and work mainly in New England.
-About half returned.
-Considering the fact that the population of Quebec was only 892,061 in 1851, this was a massive exodus.
+Between 1840 and 1930, about 900,000 French Canadians left Quebec, migrated to the United States, and worked mainly in New England.
+About half of them returned.
+Since the population of Quebec was only 892,061 in 1851, that was a massive exodus.
 13.6 million Americans claimed to have French ancestry in the 1980 census.
-A large portion of them have ancestors who emigrated from French Canada, since immigration from France was low throughout the history of the United States.
-The communities established by these immigrants became known as Little Canada.
+Many of them have ancestors who emigrated from French Canada since immigration from France was low throughout the history of the United States.
+The communities that were established by these immigrants became known as Little Canada.

 Shortly after the American Civil War, some states started to pass their own immigration laws, which prompted the U.S. Supreme Court to rule in 1875 that immigration was a federal responsibility.

-In 1875, the nation passed its first immigration law, the Page Act of 1875, also known as the Asian Exclusion Act, outlawing the importation of Asian contract laborers, any Asian woman who would engage in prostitution, and all people considered to be convicts in their own countries.
+In 1875, the nation passed its first immigration law, the Page Act of 1875, also known as the Asian Exclusion Act.
+It outlawed the importation of Asian contract laborers, any Asian woman who would engage in prostitution, and all people considered to be convicts in their own countries.

 In 1882, Congress passed the Chinese Exclusion Act.
-By excluding all Chinese laborers from entering the country, the Chinese Exclusion Act severely curtailed the number of immigrants of Chinese descent allowed into the United States for 10 years.
+By excluding all Chinese laborers from entering the country, the law severely curtailed the number of immigrants of Chinese descent allowed into the United States for 10 years.
 The law was renewed in 1892 and 1902.
-During this period, Chinese migrants illegally entered the United States through the loosely guarded U.S.–Canadian border.
+During that period, Chinese migrants illegally entered the United States through the loosely-guarded U.S.–Canadian border.
 The Chinese Exclusion Act was repealed with the passage of the Magnuson Act in 1943.